Skip to Main Content

 Most state and federal courts now encourage or require parties to participate in a mediation session at an appropriate juncture, with a view toward speedy resolution of the dispute.
 As the Western New York Federal District Court has stated in its requirement for early mediation: “The central tenant of mediation is that the parties find their own solutions, with the assistance of the mediator.
 A hallmark of mediation is its capacity to go beyond traditional settlement discussions and explore creative outcomes responsive to the participants’ needs and interests.” - Western District of New York, Alternative Dispute Resolution Plan, Section 5.1.

 MCCM's litigators have many years of experience in all three forms of civil dispute resolution and can represent you in any forum.
 We have also served as arbitrators or mediators of a dispute involving parties who are not our clients.
-If you have questions about any aspect of civil controversy resolution, please contact: Kevin S. Cooman at 585.512.3502 or kcooman@mccmlaw.com; Peter J. Weishaar at 585.512.3542 or pweishaar@mccmlaw.com; or Kristen M. Dombroski at 585.512.3526 or kdombroski@mccmlaw.com
+If you have questions about any aspect of civil controversy resolution, please contact: Kevin S. Cooman at 585.512.3502 or kcooman@mccmlaw.com; Peter J. Weishaar at 585.512.3542 or pweishaar@mccmlaw.com; or Kristen M. McCorkmick at 585.512.3526 or kmccormick@mccmlaw.com

 This publication is intended as an information source for clients, prospective clients, and colleagues and constitutes attorney advertising.
 The content should not be considered legal advice and readers should not act upon information in this publication without individualized professional counsel.